carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

-We don't optimize string operations.

-MVST, CLST, SRST and CUSE could be useful here.
-Some of the TRANSLATE family might be too, although they are probably more difficult to exploit.
+We don't use CUSE or the TRANSLATE family of instructions for string operations.
+The TRANSLATE ones are probably more difficult to exploit.

 --